-Indeed, at the beginning of the opening of the aFRR market to all technologies as of the end of September 2020, CCGTs are still expected to be indispensable for the delivery of the aFRR services.
+Indeed, at the beginning of the opening of the aFRR market to all technologies as of the end of September 2020, CCGTs were still expected to be indispensable for the delivery of the aFRR services.
 Though, CCGTs have a specific cost structure which include fixed startup and other must-run costs.
 Startup costs only need to be recovered once for CCGTs to provide FRR services.
 Therefore, it is preferable to allow aFRR bidders with CCGT assets to offer as much FRR capacity as possible at once, in order to spread these fixed startup and must-run costs over larger volumes.
 This is why "all CCTU auctions", where it is possible to offer 24-hours symmetrical capacity with indivisible volumes, are temporarily maintained.
-Otherwise, i.e. with only "per CCTU auctions" with divisible bids, aFRR bidders with CCGT
+Otherwise, i.e. with only "per CCTU auctions" with divisible bids, aFRR bidders with CCGT assets may have to bid at higher prices in order to recover their fixed costs through independent per CCTU bids.
+In general, fixed costs are better managed with indivisible bids spanning over sufficiently long periods of time and for large volumes (incl. possibly in both directions).